 Over the next decade career opportunities for Adult-Gerontology Primary Care Nurse Practitioners are likely to be very strong.
 The Bureau of Labor Statistics predicts that the nurse practitioner workforce will grow by 26 percent from 2018 to 2028, which is much faster than the average for all occupations.
 The median annual wages for nurse practitioners is $113,980.
 U.S. News & World Report names Nurse Practitioner as #7 on its list of 100 Best Jobs (#5 in Health Care).

-The online MS in Adult-Gero Primary Care NP (AGPC NP or AGNP) program at the University of Cincinnati offers the flexibility to work with adult and gerontological patients across their lifespan and in a wide range of industries.
+The online MSN in Adult-Gero Primary Care NP (AGPC NP or AGNP) program at the University of Cincinnati offers the flexibility to work with adult and gerontological patients across their lifespan and in a wide range of industries.
 This career path is ideal for nurses dedicated to forming close relationships with their patients and acting as trusted healthcare advisors.

 If you enjoy working directly with patients to make informed decisions and recommendations about their lifestyle and healthcare, or if you are interested in working with end-of-life patients to help alleviate suffering, the adult-gerontological nurse practitioner career may be a good fit.

 An Adult-Gerontological Nurse Practitioner will work with patients age 13 through end of life.
 The role of an AGPC NP includes assessment, diagnosis and treatment of conditions seen in community-based settings including primary care and other specialties such as dermatology, cardiology, oncology, orthopedics, etc.

 Yet the scope of AGPC NP duties goes far beyond this.
 Working with adults and elderly patients, your responsibilities include building relationships with them to earn their trust and offer the highest possible quality care.
 You may need to monitor their health and conduct evaluations, perform annual checkups and educate patients on their diet, exercise and other lifestyle choices.